michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.7.9 =
+- Fixed a bug that a unit status of the category unit type was not updated when it is created for the first time until the cache was renewed.
+- Fixed a bug that ratings became an incorrect number for some cases.

 = 3.7.8 - 11/04/2018 =
 - Added the `Toggle Status` bulk action for the Auto-insert listing table.
 - Tweaked UI by not displaying some action links and bulk actions in the drop down list in the trash view of the listing table.